Top 8 Best XC Bikes | The best cross country mountain bikes ridden & reviewed

 So which is the best XC bike out of the lot?

-So out of the eight options in our list, which is the best XC bike we’ve tested?
+Out of the twelve options in our list, which is the best XC bike we’ve tested?
 Which bike should you choose?

 Honestly, I’ve been impressed with the performance of all of these bikes.
-And really, the answer to the above question will largely come down to what your priorities are.
+And really the answer to the above question is going to come down to what your priorities are.

 Flow’s Verdict

-So there you have it folks – those are the best XC bikes that we’ve tested here at Flow!
+So there you have it folks – those are the top 12 best XC bikes that we’ve tested here at Flow!

 As mentioned earlier, this isn’t an exhaustive list.
 As we test more bikes however, we’ll be adding them here so that we can compare them directly with the competition.

-The key take away from all this is that, generally speaking, modern XC bikes are getting really bloody good.
+What this ongoing test series has made abundantly clear is that modern XC bikes are getting really bloody good.
 All of these bikes have impressed us in one way or another, and their unique personalities and quirks will make them appealing to different riders.

-Of course with the current challenges in the bike industry with supply meeting demand, availability may very well be a defining factor as to which XC bike you can choose.
-And in some situations, getting a whole new bike may be off the cards altogether.
-If that’s the case for you, consider checking out our article on the top 8 upgrades for your XC bike.
+If getting a new bike isn’t in your current budget, then consider checking out our article on the top 8 upgrades for your XC bike.
 There may actually be a few modifications you can make to your existing bike to level-up its performance and capabilities, while helping to scratch that new bike itch.

 Bikes tested